ElloTechnology/full-stack-test/README.md

 ## Challenge

-In this code challenge you will build a ReactJS web app that will call a [GraphQL API](https://fullstack-engineer-test-n4ouilzfna-uc.a.run.app/graphql).
+In this code challenge you will build a ReactJS web app from the ground up.
+You have to setup a GraphQL client to query our GraphQL API endpoint https://fullstack-engineer-test-n4ouilzfna-uc.a.run.app/graphql.
 The API will return a `book` object.

 The book has a field called `pages` which is an array of page objects.
 The page objects contain a field called `content` which is the page text and another field called `tokens` which is an array of tokenized page text.